ozone2021/ozone/docs/config.md

 This is for local only, you need to make use of conditionals to check for images in a remote docker registry for CI/CD.

-Uses a hash of the last update times of the source files to determine if the cache is valid.
+Uses a hash of the last update times of the source files to determine whether to rebuild or not.

-If any of the last update times change, the cache is invalidated and the runnable will run again.
+If any of the last update times have changed since the last successful build, the cache is invalidated and the runnable will run again.

 The scope (variables etc from ozone at the point it is called) is also hashed as well, so if any relevant variables change, the cache is invalidated.